Close Menu

 3. Accepting limited features or fewer add-ons to reduce costs.

-This approach aligns with expert advice suggesting that accommodating service providers’ preferences can unlock better deals.
-For example, ASB Tax Services highlights flexibility as a key negotiation strategy.
-Additionally, consider proposing a trial period for any new terms you negotiate.
-This can provide both you and the provider with a safety net, allowing them to gauge the impact of the changes while enabling you to assess whether the new arrangement effectively meets your needs.
+This can provide both you and them with a safety net, allowing them to gauge the impact of the changes while enabling you to assess whether the new arrangement effectively meets your needs.
 By framing your negotiation in a way that emphasizes mutual benefit, you can foster a more collaborative atmosphere that may lead to better outcomes for both parties.

 Negotiating Beyond Subscriptions: Lessons from Other Service Industries